 Jacky Balfour trained at Addenbrookes Hospital in Cambridge and graduated in 1983.
 She has been working in private practice in the Teddington area since 1990 and joined the Waldegrave Clinic in 1995.
 She was part of the medical team at the 2012 Olympic Games.
 Her main interest is in all aspects of musculo-skeletal dysfunction including sports injuries.
 She is a keen runner and has completed seven marathons and also enjoys tennis, golf, skiing and military fitness training.
 Read Jacky’s personal profile

 Panagiotis (Panos) Pagiazitis started his Physiotherapy studies in 2010 and graduated as a Physiotherapist from the Athens Metropolitan College in 2015.
 Panos is a passionate and ambitious physiotherapist with a special interest in musculoskeletal and sports injuries.
 He had a remarkable career in professional football in Greece and he has completed extensive post-graduate courses including manual therapy techniques, kinesiotaping and acupuncture.
 Panos meets patients’ needs through a holistic and personalized approach in order to provide optimal health care.
-He is keen to use methods that could restore functional movement and achieve sustainable treatment outcomes.
-Panos leads the provision of evidence-based practice, delivering an effective service to patients focused on improving their quality of life.
 Read Panos’ personal profile

 Nic Perrem is a Graduate Sports Therapist who holds full membership of the Society of Sports Therapists alongside associate membership of the British Association of Sport and Exercise Medicine (BASeM) and professional membership of the British Association of Sport and Exercise Sciences (BASES).